 If you default on your mortgage payments, it’s possible that you will sell the property for less than you owe in a short sale or the lender will eventually foreclose.
 And if your lender forgives any remaining debt (called a "deficiency") after the short sale or foreclosure, it’s possible that you might have to pay income tax on the difference.
 The theory is that you are receiving a gift of this amount, because you don’t have to pay it back.

-The IRS learns of the forgiven deficiency debt when it receives an IRS Form 1099C from the lender.
+The IRS learns of the forgiven deficiency debt when it receives an IRS Form 1099-C from the lender.
 You'll get a copy too.
 This is a form on which a creditor reports income derived when repayment of a loan is no longer feasible—which would be the case in a short sale or foreclosure, or when the creditor writes off a debt.

 Loans not used for real estate.
 Similarly, if you take out a home equity loan and take that world trip you’ve been dreaming of instead of using the money to improve your house, you may end up on the wrong side of a tax bill.

 You can fight back if an unpaid loan amount is treated as taxable income.
-If you receive a Form 1099 attributing income to you from mortgage debt forgiveness, but you think you shouldn’t owe the tax, file IRS Form 982, Reduction of Tax Attributes Due to Discharge of Indebtedness, with your regular tax return.
+If you receive a Form 1099-C attributing income to you from mortgage debt forgiveness, but you think you shouldn’t owe the tax, file IRS Form 982, Reduction of Tax Attributes Due to Discharge of Indebtedness, with your regular tax return.
 For example, if you receive a 1099-C for a debt discharged in bankruptcy, then you should file a Form 982 to the IRS indicating the bankruptcy filing.